 Painter, K. Gold and Silver in the Late Roman World.
 British Museum Publications, London 1977

 Renfrew, C. and P. Bahn.
 Archaeology: Theories, Methods and Practice.
 Thames & Hudson; Fifth Edition, 2008

 Velkov, V. Cities in Thrace and Dacia in Late Antiquity (Studies and Materials).
 Amsterdam 1977.

-The nearest air terminals: Varna airport (8 km), Burgas airport (110 km).
+The nearest airports: Varna airport (8 km/4 mi), Burgas airport (110 km/68 mi).
 Don't forget to check the low cost flight options!
-If participants arrive at one of these airports, a transfer to Varna center may be arranged by request (Please, specify this in your application form!).
+Transfers to Varna center from these airports may be arranged by request (Please, specify this in your application form!).
 Individual or group transfers' price may vary depending on both distance and number of passengers from 20 to 100 EUR.
 Ask for details!

 Bus connections?
 Bus lines connect Varna with Burgas, Sofia (the Bulgarian capital) and Plovdiv.

 A detailed travel-info sheet will be provided to the enrolled students.

 Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Bulgaria or any of Bulgaria’s neighboring countries for up to 90 days, with the exception of Turkey.
 However, the Turkish government facilitates tourism by providing the option for obtaining an e-visa at www.evisa.gov.tr/en/.
 Citizens of all other countries may need a visa.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For further details please visit our Visa information page.